chef-boneyard/chef-web-docs-2016/step_knife/step_knife_status_past_hour.rst

 ..
 This is an included how-to.

-To show only the status nodes on which |chef| ran within the past hour, enter:
+To show only the status nodes on which the |chef client| ran within the past hour, enter:

 .. code-block:: bash